Jan 16 2023

 Paul Bell from Feral Films in Broome WA, is a judge for the Mud and Saltwater Short Film Fest.
 Over the last decade Paul has worked around the world as a freelance director, cameraman and editor for Lonely Planet TV, National Geographic, Discovery, Eurosport, ABC, SBS and CAAMA Television.
 Awards include Best International Documentary for Case 442 at the International Cherokee Film Festival in Toronto 2007 and the Best International Short Documentary for Jarlmadangah: Our Dream at the same festival in 2008.
 Paul’s short documentary, Walking on Country with Spirits (part of the UNU’s Indigenous Peoples’ Climate Change Video Brief Initiative) received the Special Jury Award at the Green Screen International Film Festival in Vancouver, 2011.

-Sun Pictures - Carnarvon Street
+Mangrove Hotel - Carnarvon Street

 Broome Western Australia 6725